-Cat Miller is a British Book Artist, Designer, Writer, Poet, Events-Curator, Educator and Researcher based in London, developing the concept of Arts and Wellbeing to enhance Social and Communal Cohesion.
+Cat Miller is a British Book Artist, Designer, Writer, Poet, Events-Curator, Educator and Researcher based in London, with a central theme of Arts and Wellbeing.

-‘Sequence’ is a Dementia-friendly Artist’s Book which has recently been acquired by:
+‘Sequence’ is a Dementia-friendly Artist’s Book which explores the concept of memory and identity, which has recently been acquired by Special Collections of Artist’s Books at:

-- The Women’s Art Library Special Collections at Goldsmiths University,
+- The Women’s Art Library at Goldsmiths University,

 - PAGES Artist’s Book Collective at the Tetley in Leeds and is part of their travelling collection of Artists Books,